meteor/galaxy-docs/content/apm-optimize-your-app-for-oplog.md

 Therefore, some of the queries in your app may fail to use oplog even if you've integrated oplog support into your app.
 I will show what those unsupported queries are and how to identify them easily.

-> Meteor has completed adding major features to its oplog integration in Meteor version 0.7.2.
-Thus, this article applies if you are using Meteor version 0.7.2 or higher.

 ## When You can't Use Oplog

 Let me show you those edge cases in which oplog support cannot be enabled.